Fine Art Consignment in the time of COVID-19: How safe is your Art?

 But all is not doom and gloom.

-UCC § 2-326 , itself, qualifies this result if the collector, artist or other consignee does anyone of the following:
+UCC § 2-326, itself, qualifies this result if the collector, artist, or other consignee does any of the following:

 "...(a) complies with an applicable law providing for a consignor's interest or the like to be evidenced by a sign, or (b) establishes that the person conducting the business is generally known by his creditors to be substantially engaged in selling the goods of others, or (c) complies with the filing provisions of the Article on Secured Transactions (...[ UCC]...Article 9)."